SEB-Core/mongoose-recipes/README.md

     )
     if (!validPassword) {
       return res.send('Incorrect password!
 Please try again.')
-      // This will be also be an EJS page...
+      // This can also be an EJS page...
     }
     req.session.user = {
       email: user.email,
       _id: user._id
     }
     res.send(`Thanks for signing in, ${user.first}!`)
-    // This will be an EJS page or redirect later...
+    // This can be an EJS page or redirect later...
   } catch (error) {
     console.error('An error has occurred signing in a user!', error.message) }